 Alpesh: Yes, ex-Hume-ing for a Marxism that is serious about revolutionising the exploitive social relations of capital that negate human flourishing.
-Of course, this has been - and remains - a long struggle and we need a philosophical base to our praxis that is serious about the world (natural and social).
+Of course, this has been – and remains – a long struggle and we need a philosophical base to our praxis that is serious about the world (natural and social).
 This is the struggle against forms of exploitation and alienation.

 Grant: Struggle – yes.
 How can such work be anything else?
 A struggle to be human.
-After all, as Marx reminds us via his famous adage of ‘the worst of architects and the best of bees’ (1976, 284), it is the capacity for critical thought and consciousness that, at least in part, makes us human.
+After all, as Marx reminds us via his famous adage of “the worst of architects and the best of bees” (1976, 284), it is the capacity for critical thought and consciousness that, at least in part, makes us human.
 So, to labour both as a human being for humanity is an act of love i.e., it is to live and, in doing so, realise the possibility of human life.
 Conversely, to have this capacity (read: potential, power) diminished or thwarted is to be condemned to a less than human life, like you say, an alienated existence.
 Given that it is our burden to be human, we are compelled to struggle for our collective fulfilment – which includes our (class) struggle for the material realisation of non-alienating social relations.
 Or, as Bhaskar might put it, this refers to our struggle to negate, to absent, social ills.
 However, the conditions upon which the possibility of a non-alienated life depends may not be within easy reach.
-Or, indeed, we may actually conspire – wittingly or otherwise - to deny ourselves such conditions and such a life.
+Or, indeed, we may actually conspire – wittingly or otherwise – to deny ourselves such conditions and such a life.
 However, we must recall that it is the nature of capitalism to mystify and obscure the way it systematically degrades human life along with the very natural ecology upon which our material existence rests (Maisuria, 2022).

 So, I have no problems with shouting loud and clear that it is a labour of love to work towards the demystification and the ultimate transcendence of social relations that injure us all.
 Love is struggle.
 It demands uncovering and getting to know with great clarity the nature of those things that would deny us our humanity.
 Otherwise, how are we to absent them?
 Marx knew this well.
 This was his purpose in writing Capital: his greatest scientific work.
 This was an act of love.
-It was also hard work - as it must be: “There is no royal road to science, and only those who do not dread the fatiguing climb of its steep paths have a chance of gaining its luminous summits” (Marx, 1976: 104).
+It was also hard work – as it must be: “There is no royal road to science, and only those who do not dread the fatiguing climb of its steep paths have a chance of gaining its luminous summits” (Marx, 1976: 104).